musicalculinarists/beautiful-jekyll/_posts/2015-01-04-first-post.md

----
-layout: post
-title: First post!
-image: /img/hello_world.jpeg
----

-This is my first post, how exciting!
+Nope now this is my post.